 Lessons from Proteus’ Story

 Proteus might not be one of the most popular Greek gods today, but his contributions to society are significant.
-His ability to shapeshift has inspired countless literary works and his indirect contributions to science makes him an influential mythical figure of ancient Greece.
+His ability to shapeshift has inspired countless literary works.
+He’s only in a few myths, but these showcase his importance and power.
+All these make him an influential mythical figure of ancient Greece.